Software Engineering: A Modern Approach

 .
 In the proposed solution, every subject should

 extend this class.
-By doing so, they inherit two key methods:
+By doing so, they inherit two key operations:

 addObserver